jphalimi/PythonForMIC/Doc/library/curses.rst

 .. function:: filter()

    The :func:`.filter` routine, if used, must be called before :func:`initscr` is called.
-The effect is that, during those calls, :envvar:`LINES` is set to 1; the capabilities clear, cup, cud, cud1, cuu1, cuu, vpa are disabled; and the home string is set to the value of cr.
+The effect is that, during those calls, LINES is set to 1; the capabilities clear, cup, cud, cud1, cuu1, cuu, vpa are disabled; and the home string is set to the value of cr.
 The effect is that the cursor is confined to the current line, and so are screen updates.
 This may be used for enabling